storesafe/cordova-sqlite-storage/README.md

 - REGEXP is only supported on iOS ... implementation-dependent for Android and Amazon Fire-OS, known to be broken on Windows ("Universal") and WP(7/8).
 - Close database bugs described below.
 - When a database is opened and deleted without closing, the iOS version is known to leak resources.
-- The `readTransaction` call executes BEGIN and COMMIT or ROLLBACK statements even though they are NOT necessary for read-only transactions.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS version).
 - Problems reported with PhoneGap Build in the past:
   - PhoneGap Build Hydration.